di-unipi-socc/FogMon/README.md

 ```
 docker run -it --net=host fogmon --C IP_A
 ```
-Now after 5 times the parameter "--time-propagation" a leader selection happens, and 2 new leaders are selected.
-This because the number of leaders is too low to sustain 5 nodes.
+Now after 5 times the parameter "--time-propagation" a _Leader_ selection happens, and 2 new leaders are selected.
+This because the number of _Leaders_ is too low to sustain 5 nodes.

 ## Compile outside docker